granjaluisf/auto-annotated-portfolio/content/pages/index.md

     type: HeroSection
     actions: []
     text: >
-      Luis Fernando Granja is an aspiring data scientist in KCMO, currently enrolled in a post-baccalaureate computer science program, while he prepares to enroll in a masters in data science and analytics.
-After studying comparative human development and social service administration in the University of Chicago, his work experience in the healthcare information technology industry inspired him to pursue a career in customer experience analytics.
+      Luis Fernando Granja is an aspiring data scientist and current student in the University of Missouri-Kansas City.
+After studying comparative human development and social service administration at the University of Chicago, his work experience in the healthcare information technology industry inspired him to pursue a career in customer experience analytics.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''